Skip to Content

 4. Ride the Lake Minnewanka Loop on a Weekday

-If you can swing a weekday, the Lake Minnewanka Loop will be much less busy and a much more enjoyable experience.
-Even better, get out on a Monday through Thursday in May before the 21st and enjoy the road with only cyclists (and the odd service vehicle).
+If you can swing it, cycling the Lake Minnewanka Loop on a weekday will be much less busy and a much more enjoyable experience.

 5. Don’t Rush